Interview

 planet teaching at the universities.
 I don't think this is an accident.

-I happen to think it's very smart to keep the black geniuses from getting
+I happen to think it's very smart to keep the black geniuses from

 in the same room.
 Who knows what might happen if they got together?